The Siberian Tiger – the silent master of distance

 In the wilderness of the Far East, where snow lies like dust and trees swallow sounds, smell is his map.

-He smells where deer have slept, where bears have hunted, where another tiger has marked.
+He can smell where deer have slept, where bears have hunted, where another tiger has marked its territory.

 Every breath carries meaning.

-A person can hardly see his own hand in the dark.
+A person can barely see their own hand in the dark.

-A tiger sees you in twilight, with one-sixth the amount of light you need.
+A tiger can see you in twilight, with one-sixth of the amount of light you need.

 His eyes are built like mirrors.

-The tapetum lucidum behind the retina reflects incoming light for a second use.
+The tapetum lucidum behind the retina reflects incoming light back to be used a second time.

-This is how the glow that fascinates us so much about cats' eyes comes about – a reflex of evolutionary perfection.
+This is how the glow that fascinates us so incredibly about cats' eyes is created – a reflex of evolutionary perfection.

-In the depths of winter, when snow and fog turn the world grey, his vision does not become worse, but clearer.
+In the depths of winter, when snow and fog turn the world grey, his vision doesn't get worse, but clearer.

-It detects movements where we only see shadows.
+It detects movement where we only see shadows.

 Even the blink of an animal seventy meters away – he perceives it as if the air itself were twitching.

-If you were standing in the Siberian forest at night, you would think the darkness belonged to you.
+If you were standing in a Siberian forest at night, you would believe that the darkness belonged to you.

-And you are not his enemy – you are part of his perception.
+And you are not his enemy – you are a part of his perception.

-The ear that moves independently of the head
+The ear, which moves independently of the head

 You hear nothing.

-Its ears are antennas that rotate independently of each other by 180 degrees .
+Its ears are antennas that rotate independently by 180 degrees .

 He can locate sounds without moving his head.